Favorite sites for simple random walk in two and more dimensions: Introduction

-A crucial observation that enables us to carry out this program lies in the decomposition of local time profile into the local ($\approx$lazy) and external ($\approx$non-lazy) parts: if we were looking at a lazy random walk, then conditioned on the profile of the non-lazy local time, the lazy local time of a certain site depends only on the non-lazy local time of that site, and this conditional law is explicit.
+A crucial observation that enables us to control the number of near-favorite sites lies in the decomposition of local time profile into the local ($\approx$lazy) and external ($\approx$non-lazy) parts: if we were looking at a lazy random walk, then conditioned on the profile of the non-lazy local time, the lazy local time of a certain site depends only on the non-lazy local time of that site, and this conditional law is explicit.
 This observation allows us to modify independently the local time of a certain site and calculate precisely the cost of such operations.
-Similar but weaker properties exist for simple random walk, where we regard numbers of two-step excursions in a certain direction as lazy local time.
-As a result, we are only able to manipulate half of the sites; see \eqref{2d local time} and \eqref{CLT*} for more details.
-To overcome this, in Section \ref{Preliminaries} we group neighboring lattice points into pairs and work with such pairs instead.
+Similar but weaker properties exist for simple random walk, where we regard numbers of two-step excursions in a certain direction as lazy local time (see \eqref{eq:twostep} and below for precise definitions).
+See Section \ref{Preliminaries}, in particular Propositions \ref{condilaw1}, \ref{condilaw11}, \ref{condilaw2} and \ref{condilaw21} for precise statements of this observation under different settings.
+As we are only able to manipulate half of the sites at the same time, we partition $\mathbb{Z}^2$ in pairs (i.e., domino tilings) and work with only one site in each pair instead; see \eqref{eq:Xdef}, \eqref{eq:Ydef} and \eqref{eq:Yprimedef} for precise definitions of pairings and Proposition \ref{pro:finalreduction} for actual usage.

-We then apply three rounds of screening using different methods.
-In the first round, we apply Proposition \ref{lower} to produce a preliminary bound on the behavior of the lazy local time (see Proposition \ref{Theta}).
-We then use an analogy with the urn model (see Lemma \ref{ty2}) and the local time profile to produce a second screening (see Proposition \ref{bigalpha}).
-Finally, through the analogy with another variant of the urn model (see Lemma \ref{ty1}) we produce a bound (see Proposition \ref{smallalpha}) sufficient to control the occurrence of the fourth favorite site.
+We then apply three rounds of screening estimates using different methods.
+In the first round, we apply Proposition \ref{lower} (which implies Lemma \ref{Tkm} and then in turn allows us to obtain Proposition \ref{Mestimates}; see also Remark \ref{rem:1.3use} for the necessity of this ingredient to produce a preliminary bound on the ``balancedness'' of the lazy local time (see Proposition \ref{Theta} for precise statements).
+We then use an analogy with the urn model (see Lemma \ref{ty2}) to produce a second screening (see Proposition \ref{bigalpha}).
+Finally, through the analogy with another variant of the urn model (see Lemma \ref{ty1}) we produce a third bound (see Proposition \ref{smallalpha}) which is sufficient for us to arrive at the final bound Proposition \ref{pro:finalreduction}.